The X Factor (British TV series) series 9

-Judges, presenters and other personnel
+Judges, Presenters and Other Personnel

 On 17 April 2012, Gary Barlow was confirmed to be returning to the judging panel, and on 3 May it was announced that Louis Walsh would also return for his ninth year as a judge.
 Tulisa was also confirmed to be returning, but Kelly Rowland did not return due to other commitments.
 However, Rowland transferred to the USA show where she would become a judge to replace L.A.
-Reid for the 2013 USA series.
+Reid for the 2013 USA season.
 Individuals rumoured to be permanently replacing Rowland included Alesha Dixon, and Rochelle Wiseman and Frankie Sandford.
 Former judges Sharon Osbourne, Dannii Minogue, and Cheryl Cole, as well as Katy Perry and Rihanna, were said to have declined the role.
 As a fourth permanent judge was not confirmed in time for the start of the auditions, guest judging roles were brought in.
 They were filled by Halliwell, series 3 winner Leona Lewis, Rita Ora, former judge and Over 30s runner-up mentor of The X Factor USA, Nicole Scherzinger, judge of The X Factor Australia, Mel B and Anastacia.
 Scherzinger was announced as the fourth permanent judge on 15 June 2012, filling the fourth chair from the Newcastle auditions onwards.
 During bootcamp, Scherzinger and Barlow swapped seats.

 Dermot O'Leary returned to present the main show on ITV for his sixth series, while Caroline Flack and Olly Murs returned to co-present companion show The Xtra Factor on ITV2, but Murs was absent for the auditions, bootcamp and judges' houses as he was on tour with One Direction in America.
 In Murs' absence, Flack was joined by guest presenters such as Jedward, JLS and Westlife.
 Brian Burke returned as creative director, but Elizabeth Honan did not.
-Brian Friedman, who left as creative director on the show after series 7 in 2010, returned this year, but left after the third live show to work on the live shows of the 2012 series of the USA show.
+Brian Friedman, who left as creative director on the show after series 7 in 2010, returned this year, but left after the third live show to work on the live shows of the 2012 season of the USA show.
 Also, Natalya Nair, head of make-up, did not have her contract renewed.
 Yvie Burnett and Annabel Williams gave vocal coaching during the live shows.
 This was the final series for Tulisa as a main judge; she left after this series, but reappeared in 2014 to assist Walsh in choosing his groups during judges' houses in series 11, then once more as a guest judge during the final.